 When will the 2023 Social Security increase happen?

-In December 2021, benefits jumped 5.9%, and recipients saw the pay increase in their January 2022 checks.
-This year we expect a similar timeline with the new amount hitting benefit checks in January 2023.
+In December 2021, benefits jumped 5.9%, and recipients saw the pay increase reflected starting with their January 2022 checks.
+This year, the same will happen.
+The COLA increase goes into effect with the December 2022 benefits, but those checks will get sent out in January 2023.

 Will you have to pay more taxes on your Social Security checks?